k-eduardo/PDBbackbone/README.md

 ## Usage:

-1. -Put all your .PDB files on the folder *data*.
+1. Put all your .PDB files on the folder *data*.
 2.
 ```
 pip3 install --user -r requirements.txt